Chart Color Schemes

 Munno Para West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Munno Para West's dwelling structures, as per the latest Census, were 98.5% houses and 1.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 83.7% houses and 16.2% other dwellings.
+Munno Para West's dwelling structure, as per the latest Census, consisted of 98.5% houses and 1.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Adelaide metro's 83.7% houses and 16.2% other dwellings.
 Home ownership in Munno Para West was at 8.9%, with mortgaged dwellings at 49.1% and rented ones at 42.0%.
-The median monthly mortgage repayment was $1,319, higher than Adelaide metro's average of $1,300.
-Median weekly rent in Munno Para West was $315, compared to Adelaide metro's $265.
-Nationally, Munno Para West's mortgage repayments were lower at $1,319 versus Australia's average of $1,863, and rents were lower at $315 compared to the national figure of $375.
+The median monthly mortgage repayment in the area was $1,319, higher than Adelaide metro's average of $1,300.
+The median weekly rent figure was recorded at $315, compared to Adelaide metro's $265.
+Nationally, Munno Para West's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing